jaykay12/tech/_posts/2020-8-6-spring-boot.md

     }
 ```

-- `@Bean`: Method-level annotation | Alternative of XML <bean> tag.
+- `@Bean`: Method-level annotation.
+Alternative of XML <bean> tag.
 Tells the method to produce a bean to be managed by Spring Container.

 ```java
     @Bean